vindar/tgx/docs/intro_api_2D.md

     im.blitScaledRotated(sprite, { 60, 20 }, { 100, 160 }, 0.6f, 60.0f, 0.5f); // blit the sprite scaled at 0.6, rotated by 60 degrees, half opacity
     im.blitScaledRotatedMasked(sprite, tgx::RGB32_Green, { 60, 20 }, { 230, 160 }, 1.5f, -25.0f); // blit the sprite scaled at 1.5, rotated by -25 degrees, with green set as the transparent color.
 ~~~
-**Methods:**
-- \ref tgx::Image<color_t>::blit() "blit(sprite, pos, opacity)" : blit a sprite image onto the image.
-- \ref tgx::Image<color_t>::blitRotated() "blitRotated(sprite, pos, angle, opacity)" : rotate a sprite (by quarter turns) and then blit it onto the image.
-- \ref tgx::Image<color_t>::blitMasked() "blitMasked(sprite, mask_color, pos, opacity)" : blit a sprite onto the image with one color set as transparent.
-- \ref tgx::Image<color_t>::blitScaledRotated() "blitScaledRotated(sprite, pos_src, pos_dst, scale, angle, opacity)" : rescale and rotate a sprite (by arbitrary angle) and then blit it onto the image.
-- \ref tgx::Image<color_t>::blitScaledRotatedMasked() "blitScaledRotatedMasked(sprite, mask_color, pos_src, pos_dst, scale, angle, opacity)" : rescale and rotate a sprite (by arbitrary angle) and then blit it onto the image with one color set as transparent.

-@note All the blit methods above also have an 'advanced' version which takes as input a user-defined blending operator instead of the opacity parameter and can operate on sprites with a different color type than the destination image.
-See \ref tgx::Image for details...

 See also \ref tgx::Image<color_t>::blitBackward() "blitBackward()" and methods for image copy/resizing/type conversion \ref tgx::Image<color_t>::copyFrom() "copyFrom()", \ref tgx::Image<color_t>::copyReduceHalf() "copyReduceHalf()",  \ref tgx::Image<color_t>::reduceHalf() "reduceHalf()" and \ref tgx::Image<color_t>::convert() "convert()"